AI-Hypercomputer/xpk/README.md

 and a manifest with PersistentVolume and PersistentVolumeClaim that mounts to the Filestore.
 To learn how to properly set up PersistentVolume and PersistentVolumeClaim visit [GKE Filestore documentation](https://cloud.google.com/filestore/docs/csi-driver#access)

-Creating Filestore storage and attaching it to workload can be achieved in two steps:
+Creating Filestore storage and attaching it to workload can be achieved in two ways:

-* Create a simple Storage, that attaches existing filestore instance to your workloads.
+* Use `xpk storage attach` command, to attach existing filestore instance to your workloads.
 User must specify `--type=gcpfilestore`.
 This command will use existing instance of Filestore, which you can find in your gcp console, or by running `gcloud filestore instances list`.
 Manifest file containing Filestore details must be provided.
-To see examples of manifest file please visit [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#access) or
+To see examples of manifest file please visit [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#access) or [test example](tests/data/fs-manifest.yaml)

     ```shell
     python3 xpk.py storage attach fs-storage-attach --project=$PROJECT